 Australians have the 6th highest life expectancy in the world, a testament to the quality of their healthcare.

 Medicare is Australia’s publicly-funded system of universal medical coverage.
 Under this system, Australian Citizens and Permanent Residents are covered for primary healthcare services.
 These include treatment in public hospitals and complete/partial coverage of doctors’ consultations.

 If you’re a resident of a country that has a Reciprocal Health Care Agreement (RHCA) with Australia, you might be entitled to limited Medicare benefits.
 Take a look at the Medicare website to see if you are eligible.

 Compulsory private medical insurance for expats

 As part of the visa requirements, there is a minimum level of private medical insurance coverage you need to obtain.
 This is if you are not eligible for Medicare.
-Even if you are from a country with a RHCA with Australia, you might still need health insurance to qualify for your visa since you can only enrol for Medicare after you enter Australia.
+Even if you are from a country with an RHCA with Australia, you might still need health insurance to qualify for your visa since you can only enrol for Medicare after you enter Australia.

 Australia offers public, private and international schools for all ages.
 Australian universities are also ranked highly in global rankings.

 International schools are also popular among the expat community, especially since most of them offer International Baccalaureate programmes.
-However, the fees for international schools can be extremely high and the popular schools tend to have long waiting lists, with pre-enrolment exams.
+However, the fees for international schools can be extremely high and popular schools tend to have long waiting lists, with pre-enrolment exams.

 5 out of the top 50 universities ranked by QS are located in Australia: Australian National University (24th), University of Melbourne (39th), University of Sydney (42nd), University of New South Wales (45th) and University of Queensland (48th).